grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

 We follow the official [OTLP Metric points to Prometheus](https://opentelemetry.io/docs/reference/specification/compatibility/prometheus_and_openmetrics/#otlp-metric-points-to-prometheus) specification.

+By default, Grafana Mimir does not accept [OpenTelemetry Exponential Histogram](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#exponentialhistogram) metrics.
+For Mimir to accept them, ingestion of Prometheus Native Histogram metrics must first be enabled following the instructions in [Configure native histogram ingestion](./#configure-native-histograms-ingestion).
+After this is done, Mimir will accept OpenTelemetry Exponential Histograms, and convert them into Prometheus Native Histograms following the conventions described in the Expontial Histrogragrams specification.

 You might experience the following common issues:

 - Dots (.) are converted to \_